 There is an above normal probability of releases from the Washington metropolitan area's back-up water supply reservoirs for the 2022 summer and fall seasons.
 The use of Jennings Randolph and Little Seneca reservoirs is generally triggered by low flows brought about by a combination of low summer precipitation and low groundwater levels.
-Average precipitation in the Potomac Basin in June was 0.1 inches below normal.
-The 12-month cumulative basin precipitation is 2.2 inches below normal as of July 31.
-Streamflow is currently near normal, and groundwater levels remain normal for most of the monitoring wells in the Basin.
-However, the Palmer Drought Severity Index map indicates the presence of extreme and severe drought conditions in portions of the Basin in West Virginia and Virginia.
-The Middle Atlantic River Forecast Center's (MARFC) outlook indicators for water resources and supplies for the Potomac Basin are fair.
+Average precipitation in the Potomac Basin in July was 0.1 inches below normal.
+The 12-month cumulative basin precipitation is 3.8 inches below normal as of August 31.
+Streamflow is near normal, and groundwater levels remain normal for most of the monitoring wells in the Basin.
+However, the Palmer Drought Severity Index map indicates the presence of extreme and severe drought conditions in portions of the Basin in Virginia and Western Maryland.
+The Middle Atlantic River Forecast Center's (MARFC) outlook for water resources and supplies for the Potomac Basin is good.
 At present, there is sufficient flow in the Potomac River to meet the Washington metropolitan area's water demands without releases from upstream reservoirs.
 If low-flow conditions do develop, the Washington metropolitan area is well-protected from a water supply shortage owing to carefully designed drought-contingency plans.